Shujauddin-sdet/Mastering_SDET/README.md

-# Learning JS Pramod
+# Learning Playwright/Javascript/typescript

-Welcome to **Learning JS Pramod**!
+Welcome to **Playwright/Javascript/typescript**!
 This repository is dedicated to mastering JavaScript concepts, from the basics to advanced topics like hot code paths and optimization.

 ## 📂 Project Structure